Scholarships are payments to help you with the cost of your child's education.

 If the subjects on the form are very different from what your child is studying, speak to the principal.
 You can also email

-Some scholarships ask for information about your child's school activities and work in the community.
+Some scholarships ask for information about your child's school and community activities.
 This part of the application is usually completed by your child.

 Your child should explain how their school and community activities have influenced them.
 For example, they may have improved their skills or developed new qualities like leadership.
 They may have also decided or changed what they want to study or follow as a career.